-Study intervention and placebo (for Doses 1 and 2 in the Phase 2/3 selected-dose portion of the study) will be prepared by qualified unblinded site personnel according to the IP manual.
+Study intervention and placebo (for Doses 1 and 2 in the Phase 2/3 selected-dose and obtaining-serum-samples-for-potential-troponin I-testing (5 to <12 years) portions of the study) will be prepared by qualified unblinded site personnel according to the IP manual.
 The study intervention will be administered in such a way as to ensure the participants remain blinded.